FSD1113 Paid and Unpaid Work in Families 1998

 - Miettinen, Anneli (Finnish Family Federation.
 Population Research Institute)

-child care, domestic responsibilities, equality of women, family, family life, gender roles, household work strategies
+child care, domestic responsibilities, domestic responsibilities, equality between the sexes, families, family life, gender role

 The survey studied the division of paid and unpaid work in families, and problems related to balancing work and family life (work-life balance).
 At first, the respondents were asked several questions about their and their spouse's work (e.g. contract, working hours, nature of work).
 Domestic division of labour was studied by asking the respondents to estimate the time spent daily in doing various household duties, and how household chores and activities like cooking, cleaning, child-care, shopping, working in the garden, maintenance, transporting children, paying bills, taking care of official matters, absence from work because of a child's illness had been divided in the respondents' household.
 The survey also carried a number of statement relating to balancing work and family life, and the respondents were asked how well these corresponded in their case (e.g. I feel I'm neglecting my spouse because of my work).
 Opinions on the importance of work and family life were studied.
 The respondents were asked to whom they would turn for help if they faced an unexpected problem, a health problem, financial problems, or needed help with childcare.
 Further questions asked how many close friends or relatives (outside the household) the respondents had, to how many persons they could turn for help, and how many persons the respondents themselves would be willing to help.